solidusio-contrib/spree_redirector/README.md

 bundle exec rake
 ```

-Copyright (c) 2013 [name of extension creator], released under the New BSD License
+Copyright (c) 2013-2020 John Hawthorn and contributors, released under the New BSD License